 National leaders have taken Sargent Shriver's message that Special Olympics can accomplish great things quite seriously.
-At a press conference in Washington DC in 1990, Alexander Potemkin - the Minister-Counselor of the then Soviet Embassy - spoke these words: "Special Olympics will assist us all - East and West - to synchronize our moral compasses."
+At a press conference in Washington DC in 1990, Alexander Potemkin - the Minister-Counselor of the then Soviet Embassy - said: "Special Olympics will assist us all - East and West - to synchronize our moral compasses."
 Internationally, Sargent Shriver impressed thousands of government officials and diplomats with his commitment to people with intellectual disabilities, inspiring them to make their own commitment.

 In an excerpt from Scott Stossel's biography on Shriver, Yan Ming Fu, the former deputy minister of China, is quoted as saying, after he sees Sarge (who was then 85 years old) get off a plane from an international flight: "He doesn’t have to be here.
 But he keeps doing this because working for retarded children is important.
 If we Chinese people have any pride in ourselves, we ought to match this kind of commitment to humanity ... we ought to treat these children with more respect."

-Sarge and Eunice's son Timothy has continued the expansion of the organization in his capacity as Chairman of the Board of the organization.
-He has worked tirelessly to solidify Special Olympics' place in the international community.
+Sarge and Eunice's son Timothy has continued the expansion of the organization in his capacity as Chair of the Board of the organization.
+He has solidified Special Olympics' place in the international community.
 Today, Special Olympics reaches 4.5 million athletes through 228 programs in 172 countries.
 Under Timothy, the organization has also expanded into public education through the Unified Champion Schools® program, which engages schools in building dynamic, inclusive environments that allow all members of a school community, regardless of their abilities, to thrive and participate in the life and activities of the school.